enkidevs/curriculum/mongodb/intro/aggregation-i/aggregation-limit.md

 }
 ```

-Note that the order of the pipeline stages is very important.
+Note that the order of the pipeline stages matters.
+The stages are applied in a top-down manner.
 In the example above, the process is the following:
 1. We limit the number of documents to be aggregated
 2. We match the documents to fit a criteria
 3. We count the remaining documents in the pipeline